 - Iodine: Iodine is needed for the synthesis of thyroid hormones, which, in turn, are needed for the myelination of the central nervous system.
 Iodine is necessary for the normal development of the brain.
 A deficiency of this mineral during critical periods of development in gestation can result in mental retardation and lesser neurodevelopmental deficits.

 - Iron: Iron is an element contained in hundreds of proteins and enzymes involved in multiple aspects of cellular metabolism.
-Iron is needed for proper development of oligodendrocytes (the brain cells that produce myelin) and numerous enzymes that synthesize neurotransmitters.
+Iron is needed for the proper development of oligodendrocytes (the brain cells that produce myelin) and numerous enzymes that synthesize neurotransmitters.
 Iron deficiency during pregnancy and childhood is consistently one of the top global health problems.
 An iron deficiency during pregnancy can have serious consequences for both mother and infant including permanent learning and memory deficits.

 - Magnesium: Magnesium participates in more than 300 metabolic reactions, many of which are needed for normal brain function.
-Overt magnesium deficiency has been induced experimentally and results in tremor, muscle spasms, muscle cramps (charley horses), and tetany (involuntary muscle contractions).
+Overt magnesium deficiency has been induced experimentally and results in tremors, muscle spasms, muscle cramps (charley horses), and tetany (involuntary muscle contractions).
 Magnesium is also important for healthy sleep.

 - Selenium: Selenium, a trace mineral, is needed for glutathione peroxidases which are important antioxidant enzymes in the brain and other tissues.
 In studies, a selenium deficiency in the brains of lab animals may be linked with a reduced antioxidant capacity in the brain.